jamesdbrock/purescript-parsing-string-replace/README.md

   [regular expressions](https://en.wikipedia.org/wiki/Regular_expression),
   which are notoriously
   [difficult to read](https://en.wikipedia.org/wiki/Write-only_language).
+  With monadic parsers we can perform textual pattern-matching in plain PureScript rather than using a special regex domain-specific programming language.

 * Regular expressions can do “group capture” on sections of the matched pattern, but they can only return stringy lists of the capture groups.
 Parsers